stackmagic/ansible-arangodb/README.md

 arangodb
 ========

-Installation and limited configuration of [triAGEND ArangoDB](https://www.arangodb.com) Multimodel NoSQL Database.
+Installation and limited configuration of the [triAGENS ArangoDB](https://www.arangodb.com) Multi-Model NoSQL Database.

 Requirements
 ------------

-A Debian 6.x, 7.x or testing system.
+A Debian `6.x`, `7.x` or `testing` system.
 Other platforms are not (yet) supported.
 Feel free to fork-hack-pullrequest.

 Role Variables
 --------------

 For basic operation, you only need to know about 2 variables:

 * `arangodb_version` defines the version to be installed.
-Using '*' is possible but discouraged since arangodb requires to run an [upgrade]() when installing a newer version so upgrading should be supervised by a human.
+Using `*` is possible but discouraged since arangodb requires to run a [manual upgrade](https://docs.arangodb.com/Installing/Upgrading.html) when installing a newer version so upgrading should be supervised by a human.
 * `arangodb_autoupgrade` allows you to disregard the warning above and let the role invoke upgrade whenever a new version have been installed.

 To customize anything inside `/etc/arangodb/arangod.conf` please refer to [templates/arangod.conf.j2](templates/arangod.conf.j2) and [defaults/main.yml](defaults/main.yml).